radview/webload-documentation/docs/scripting/programming_your_javascript.md

 If you mix scripts in a single Load Generator, WebLOAD maintains an independent round counter for each script.
 For example, if agenda1 has executed twice and agenda2 has executed three times on a particular thread, the RoundNum of agenda1 is 2 and the RoundNum of agenda2 is 3.

-Add RoundNum directly to the code in a script through the IntelliSense Editor, described in [*Editing the JavaScript Code in](#_bookmark16)* (on page [15](#_bookmark16)).
+Add RoundNum directly to the code in a script through the IntelliSense Editor, described in Editing the Editing the JavaScript Code.
 Select a function by right- clicking the JavaScript Editing Pane, and selecting **Insert** > **General** from the pop-up menu.
 WebLOAD Recorder automatically inserts the correct code for the selected function into the script file.
 The user may then edit parameter values without any worries about mistakes in the function syntax.